baudoliver7/jdbc-toolset/README.md

     connection
 )
 ```
-## A DataSource that gives only one connection per thread
+## LocalLockedDataSource: a DataSource that gives only one connection per thread

 Sometimes, we are in situations where we want to use only one connection during the current thread
 and be sure that all modifications are taken into account only when we decide to explicitly commit
 them.
 Then, `LocalLockedDataSource` is your friend in such case.
 Just decorate your datasource like